dagger/dagger/docs/current/cookbook.md

 </TabItem>
 </Tabs>

-Another possible approach shown into the following listing is to use independent classes (or interface depending on the programming language) with public methods as function.
+Another possible approach is to use independent classes (or interfaces, depending on the programming language) with public methods as functions.
+With this, it is no longer necessary to pass the client to all imported functions.
+The following code listing demonstrates this approach.

 <Tabs groupId="language">
 <TabItem value="Go">